znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

   }
   ```

-- Look closely at the syntax of the value of `designation` in the response.
-This value is arrived at using the following steps:
+- Observe the value of `designation` in the response.
+Specmatic will resolve this expression at runtime on receiving a request that matches the request in this example.

-  - Lookup the object `dataLookup.departments`
-  - Dereference this object using the value of `DEPARTMENT` as the key (which itself came from the value of `department` in the request)
-  - From the resulting object, use the value of `desig` as the value of `designation` in the response.
-- Note that the names `dataLookup`, `departments`, `desig` are not limited by format or convention.
-You may use names that are meaningful to you.
-- Execute this curl command:
+- First let's see it in action.
+Execute this curl command:

   ```shell
   curl -X PATCH -H 'Content-Type: application/json' -d '{"department": "Sales", "employeeCode": "abc123"}' http://localhost:9000/employees